Esri/defense-solutions-feature-toolbox/README.md

 ## Requirements

-* ArcGIS Desktop 10.1 (or later) with Advanced License
+* ArcGIS 10.1 for Desktop (or later) with Advanced License
     *  ArcGIS Desktop Advanced License is required to change Representation Rules (e.g. in Append Military Features Tool)
 * Apache Ant - used to download and extract dependent data and run test drivers
 * To build the .NET Solution source in source\AppendMilitaryFeaturesCS you will also need